Climbing NLO and NNLO Summits of Weak Decays: 1988-2023: Introduction

-In the days of SPIRES and INSPIRE it is easy to verify that our work had an impact on particle physics.
-Around 100 papers on NLO and NNLO corrections have been published by the members of the MNLC, where mainly papers are counted in which NLO and NNLO calculations have been performed and not papers in which only the phenomenological implications of these calculations have been analyzed.
+In the days of INSPIRE it is easy to verify that our work had an impact on particle physics.
+Roughly 100 papers on NLO and NNLO corrections have been published by the members of the MNLC, where mainly papers are counted in which NLO and NNLO calculations have been performed and not papers in which only the phenomenological implications of these calculations have been analyzed.
 As you will see at the end of this writing, the papers from our club amount to roughly 2/3 of all papers in the field of weak decays in which such calculations have been performed.
-Our papers collected over 14 000 citations with 19 papers above 250 citations and 23 with 100+.
-Moreover the Hirsch number, taking into account that {\it only} roughly 90 papers have been published, is rather impressive: h=57.
-This number will certainly increase in time.